 You definitely want a real estate investment that generates positive cash flow.
 Cash flow is the movement of money into and out of a business.
 Positive cash flow is when you still have money from your earnings after paying off monthly payments (such as mortgage payments, taxes, and maintenance).
 If you do not receive positive cash flow, you shouldn’t invest in the property.
 If you’ve bought the property and aren’t receiving positive cash flow, it is important that you keep your finances stable.
 In time, with some renovations and improvements, a successful property will begin producing positive cash flow.

 Need to calculate these costs?
 Use Mashvisor’s investment property calculator.
-It will also provide you with a better insight on seasonality trends, vacancies, history of occupancy rates and more.
+It will also provide you with a better insight on seasonality trends, vacancies, history of traditional and Airbnb occupancy rates, and more.

 5. Risk vs. Reward